 We have lots of events during the course of the semester.
 One of the best ways to get involved and learn more is to bring your friends who are men to our events.

 MitM has a podcast!

 MitM has partnered with KCSU hosts a brand-new podcast called Do You Even Lift, Bro?
 Listen to a sample below.
-Download the podcast from iTunes, Soundcloud, Stitcher, or KSCU.fm !
+Download the podcast from iTunes, Google Play, Stitcher, or KCSU.fm !